saeid-ebrahimi/FrontEndExcercises/20.Web Accessibility/09Creating-hierarchy-and-aiding-user-navigation-with-HTML.md

 ![hgroup don't work as expected in reality](./markdown-assets/09.6.hgroup-tag.jpg)

-### WCAG success criteria that tackle the use of headings:
+### WCAG success criteria that tackle the use of headings

 - SC 1.3.1 Info and Relationship (Level A):